kubek2k/heroku-aws-lambda-buildpack/README.md

     - Uses maven to traditionally build .jar artifact
     - Installs AWS CLI
     - Installs a `deploy` process type in `Procfile`
-  - To deploy lambda use: `heroku run deploy`, that does:
+  - To deploy lambda use `heroku run deploy`, that does:
     - Inject all available env variables to `env.properties` file
     - `env.properties` file is being added to lambda artifact (this file should be used in lambda code to retrieve configuration)
     - lambda artifact gets deployed to AWS